1 3/4 cups unbleached flour

 3. Enclose dough in plastic wrap and refrigerate at least 8 hours or over night.
 The longer the dough is refrigerated the easier it is to handle.

 5. Bake cookies until lightly golden brown around edges (10 to 12 minutes).
 Let cookies stand about 1 minute, then transfer to wire racks to cool.
-After cookies have cooled, using a paint or sponge brush (a sponge brush works the best ) or pastry knife spread base coating of white or pastel colored White Icing on cookie.
-Add a small amount of water to icing to achieve a thinner consistency.
+After cookies have cooled using pastry knife spread base coating of white or pastel colored White Icing or Frosting on cookies.
+Add a small amount of water to icing or frosting to achieve a thinner consistency.

 1 16-ounce package confectioner’s sugar